Theodus/twitchtrack/README.md

 # twitchtracker
-Web application that shows the status of the Twitch channels that you follow
+Web application that shows the status of the Twitch channels I follow